 For an input file foo.fut, all generated files will be in a directory named foo-img.
 A file parameter passed to a directive may not contain a directory component or spaces.

---backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl).
+e.g. just opencl).
 Defaults to c.

 --futhark=program The program used to perform operations (eg. compilation).
 Defaults to the binary running futhark literate itself.